 By Bring Back the Mile

-March 1972: The world was still embroiled in the Cold War, the Vietnam War was ongoing and U.S. President Richard Nixon had recently returned from paying an official visit to Mao Zedong in China.
+March 1972: The world was still embroiled in the Cold War, the Vietnam War was raging on and U.S. President Richard Nixon had recently returned from an official visit to Mao Zedong in China.
 To step on the track on St. Patrick's Day, March 17, 1972 for the USA vs. USSR dual meet would be quite the experience for any athlete, but imagine being Debbie Heald, a 16-year-old prep athlete from sunny Southern California.

 A 2012 Runner's World article compared growing California high school female runners in the 1960s and 1970s to growing quarterbacks in Pennsylvania's coal country.
-Indeed, within a generation California had raised Heald, Francie Larrieu and Mary Decker amongst others.
+Indeed, within a generation, California had produced Heald, Francie Larrieu and Mary Decker amongst others.
 In 1971, at the age of 16, Heald beat Larrieu, three year's her elder, in the California girls' cross country championships setting herself up for her historic run in the winter of 1972.